EdmundsAPI/edmundsapi.github.com/api-documentation/vehicle/service_recalls/v1/index.md

 ---

 <div class="info-message">
-	The manufacturer recalls are available in this resource by a car's <b>model year ID</b> or by the recall ID.
+	The car manufacturers' recalls are available in this resource.
+You can look up the data by a car's <b>model year ID</b> or by the recall ID.
 </div>